cysouw/diathesis/text/c11_infinitive.md

 Following Bech [-@bech1955] such construction are often designated as *Erster Status* in the German grammatical literature.
 However, this name is not very transparent nor particularly mnemonic, so I prefer to simply use the term ~~light-verb-plus‑Infinitive~~ constructions.

-There are ten frequently occurring diatheses that use a light verb + infinitive construction and for which I propose a German name, as listed below.
-Note that the *lassen + Infinitiv* construction occurs in many different diatheses.
+There are ten frequently occurring diatheses that use a light verb+infinitive construction and for which I propose a German name, as listed below.
+Note that the *lassen+Infinitiv* construction occurs in many different diatheses.
 A detailed discussion of these can be found in [@sec:infinitive-guises-of-lassen].

 - ~~[SBJ › Ø]~~ *lassen* ~~Unpersönlicher Möglichkeitspassiv~~ (see [@sec:infinitive-lassen-reflexive-intransitive ff.])
 - ~~[SBJ › ADJ]~~ *heißen* ~~Intransitiver Notwendigkeitsdemotiv~~ (see [@sec:infinitive-heißen-demotion])